 - United Network for Justice and Peace in Palestine and Israel

 - Mennonite Church Canada Palestine-Israel Network

 - Canadians United Against Hate

 - Socialist Project

 Background - Notable Analyses

-- Human Sciences Research Council of South Africa - "Occupation, Colonialism, Apartheid?
+- Human Sciences Research Council of South Africa - In 2009, the Human Sciences Research Council of South Africa commissioned a report with the title: "Occupation, Colonialism, Apartheid?
 A re-assessment of Israel's practices in the occupied Palestinian territories under international law."
-Commissioned by the Human Sciences Research Council of South Africa in 2009.
-Concludes that the "State of Israel exercises control in the OPT with the purpose of maintaining a system of domination by Jews over Palestinians and that this system constitutes a breach of the prohibition of apartheid" (p.
+The report concludes that the "State of Israel exercises control in the OPT with the purpose of maintaining a system of domination by Jews over Palestinians and that this system constitutes a breach of the prohibition of apartheid" (p.
 22).
-(2009)